gelisam/mgmt/docs/function-guide.md

 Knowing the output type is trickier.
 If it can not be inferred in some manner, then the only way is to keep track of this yourself.
-You can use a function generator to build your `FuncValue` implementations, and pass in the unique signature to each one as you are building them.
+You can use a function generator to build your `SimpleFn` implementations, and pass in the unique signature to each one as you are building them.
 Using a generator is a common technique which was mentioned previously.